 Touring Ein Gedi

-Ein Gedi is about an hours’ drive from Jerusalem, yet it feels like worlds apart.
-The nature reserve offers hikes to the oasis’ springs, with refreshing stops to swim in its freshwater pools.
-It’s lush vegetation is also home for large flocks of Nubian Ibex and rock Hyrax (a land mammal resembling a guinea pig).
-Of its archaeological finds most impressive is the Byzantine period Synagogue.
-Its mosaic floor is decorated with charming patterns, and 4 lengthy Hebrew Inscriptions.
-One them seem to allude to treasures hidden by the community.
+Ein Gedi is about an hour’s drive from Jerusalem, yet it feels like worlds apart.
+The nature reserve offers hikes to the oasis’ springs, with refreshing swimming stops in its freshwater pools.
+Its lush vegetation is also home to large flocks of Nubian Ibex and rock Hyrax, a land mammal resembling a guinea pig.
+Of its archaeological finds, the most impressive is the Byzantine period Synagogue.
+Its mosaic floor bears charming patterns and four lengthy Hebrew Inscriptions.
+One of the inscriptions alludes to a secret or a treasures hidden by the community.
 Kibbutz Ein Gedi offers a glimpse of the unique social lifestyle developed in Israel by the Zionist movement.
-Visitors can experience a genuine lunch experience in the kibbutz’ dinning room, and guided tours in its desert style Botanical Gardens.
+Visitors can have a genuine lunch experience in its dining room and guided tours in its desert-style botanical gardens.

-A tour of Ein Gedi is a perfect retreat to combine in a guided day tour of the Dead Sea.
+A tour of Ein Gedi is a perfect retreat with a guided day tour of the Dead Sea.